Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Manage operational layers/README.md

 ## How to use the sample

-Tap the "Manage Layers" button to display the operational layers that are currently displayed in the map.
-In the first section, tap the "-" button to remove a layer, or tap and hold to reorder a layer.
+Tap the "Manage Layers" button to display the operational layers that are currently on the map.
+In the first section, tap the "-" button to remove a layer, or tap "Edit" to drag and reorder the layers.
 The map will be updated automatically.

 The second section shows layers that have been removed from the map.
-Tap the "+" button one to add it back to the map.
+Tap the "+" button to add a layer back to the map.

 ## How it works